 As some of you might know, I’ve worked at Apple for several years before taking the leap into becoming a freelance photographer.
 Since they started their Shot On iPhone campaign, I’ve always dreamt to collaborate with Apple in any way, shape or form.
-My dreams turned to reality in December of last year when I received an email from Apple’s PR Team offering me to try out the brand new iPhone 11 Pro.
+My dreams turned to reality in December of last year when I had the opportunity to try out the brand new iPhone 11 Pro.
 I immediately said yes and I had the opportunity to test the different photographic features of this smartphone for several months now.

 Of course 2020 threw us a couple curveballs — I had many (cancelled) travel plans where I wanted to test the iPhone 11 Pro performance for travel photography.
 Fortunately, I travelled to Mexico City in February and I was able to take a bunch of pictures in different scenarios to showcase what you can do too with your iPhone.